 - In a large bowl combine chopped walnuts, sugar, lemon zest, and cinnamon.
 Set aside.

-- Using a sharp knife, cut into diamond or square shapes all the way to the bottom of the pan.
-You can cut it into 4 long rows, and then cut diagonally to make diamond shapes, or straight across to make square shapes.
+- Cut the baklava into diamond or square shapes; cut through the baklava and down to the bottom of the pan using a sharp knife.
+You can cut it vertically into 4 long rows and then cut diagonally to make diamond shapes or cut straight across to make square shapes.

 Is there a no nuts version?